VyshnaviMulakalapalli/T-Rex-Runner-using-CNN-keras/docs/DESIGN.md

 3. What specifically you'll focus on?
 What's the overall guiding question your study will pursue?
+* This project mainly focus on decision making.
+The distance between T-Rex dino and obstacle should be considered while performing key operations.
+Also the height at which T-Rex dino should fly needs to be considered.
 * In this game, the player controls a dinosaur and accumulates points by jumping over obstacles.
 * The controls are simple – press the space bar or the up arrow to jump up or press the down arrow to duck.